 Scott Ritter Joins Drumbeat Pointing to Britain’s GCHQ Role in Wiretapping of Trump

-March 15, 2017 (EIRNS)—Former U.S. military intelligence professional Scott Ritter, best known for his vociferous campaign against the WMD lies which justified the invasion of Iraq, is the latest American intelligence specialist to point to the NSA’s British counterpart, GCHQ, as the agency which likely provided Obama et al. with the wire taps on the Trump campaign.
+March 15, 2017 (EIRNS)—Former U.S. military intelligence professional Scott Ritter, best known for his vociferous campaign against the weapons of mass destruction lies which justified the invasion of Iraq, is the latest American intelligence specialist to point to the National Security Agency’s British counterpart, the Govermnent Communications Headquarters (GCHQ), as the agency which likely provided Obama et al. with the wire taps on the Trump campaign.

 Ritter’s explosive article in TruthDig yesterday, "Trump’s Wiretapping Charge Could Contain Some Explosive Truth," proposes how this charge can be traced back through the transcript of Gen. Michael Flynn’s conversation with Russian Amb.
 Kislyak, and suggests that an investigation of the production and handling of that transcript could lead to a bigger-than-Watergate scandal against Obama and his officials.
 After all,